Last Updated on October 17, 2024 by Pamela MacNaughtan

 Churchill is known as the Polar Bear capital of the world for a reason.
 There are a lot of Polar Bears.
 While the majority of the bears are far from town during summer, some do stick around the edges of Churchill, Manitoba and have been known to wander through town at any time of day or night.

-During Polar Bear season in October and November the number of Polar Bears on the edges of Churchill increase significantly as the bears wait for the ice to form on Hudson Bay so they can venture out for the winter.
+During Polar Bear season in October and November, the number of Polar Bears on the edges of Churchill increases significantly as the bears wait for the ice to form on Hudson Bay so they can venture out for the winter.

 Basically, Polar Bear encounters happen all year round and as such YOU need to be aware of a few things BEFORE you arrive in Churchill.